How to Play Machines

 Following the steps above, you should already have an .ovpn connection pack ready and waiting in your ~/Downloads folder.
 From there, you only need to boot up your OpenVPN session with the following command after navigating to the ~/Downloads folder.

-After you get the Initialization Sequence Completed message at the end of the OpenVPN log, you can open a new terminal tab and try to ping the box’s IP address.
+After you get the Initialization Sequence Completed message at the end of the OpenVPN log, you can open a new terminal tab and try to ping the Machine’s IP address.

 VIP account - Playing on a Machine